segmeno/kodo/readme.md

 ## Setup of Database Classes

-let your container object (the table representation) extend from the DatabaseEntity class and use annotations to further describe your fields and relations.
+Let your container object (the table representation) extend from the DatabaseEntity class and use annotations to further describe your fields and relations.

 All Fields of the class are automatically considered to be columns.
 If a column does not exist in the database table, the @DbIgnore annotation can be used.
 If the name of the column deviates from the variable name, the @column(columnName="<name>") annotation can be used.
 The primary key column must be marked with the @PrimaryKey annotation.
+We strongly suggest using a Long datatype as PK.
+If you need other keys to your data, best practise is to create unique indexes and just keep the primary key a number (this is much more efficient for relations).

 Entities which are coming from another table can also be added as variables.
 These classes must also inherit the DatabaseEntity class and required to be marked with the @MappingRelation annotation.
 If the relation is many to many, the mappingTableName must be set.
 If the relation is one to many, only the masterColumnName and joinedColumnName values must be set.